react95-io/React95/README.md

 $ npm run storybook
 ```
 ### Submit your project
-Apps built with React95 will be submitted on official React95 [website](https://react95.io) 🤟🏻
+Apps built with React95 will be submitted on the official React95 [website](https://react95.io) 🤟🏻

 ### Support / Contributing
 **We are not attempting to exactly RECREATE Windows95 components.
 We are going to make them usable in the modern mobile / web apps.